timtermtube/WebGocket/README.md

 TEST BLANKS

 # How to run?
-It only needs to run a server.
+These are only codes what you need to run.
 ```golang
 package main